jpli02/CS521-crypto-agents/README.md

     * Provides context for the generated signals
 - Jianping Li (jli199)
   * Worked on CryptoTrade
+- Haodong Song (hs38)
+  * Contributed to initial brainstorming and high-level design discussions; tested on CryptoTrade functions

 ## Requirements
 We list main requirements of this repository below.